NaorAbu/Word-Prediction/README.md

 The job Launcher runs the job flow over AWS services.

-This project made to know better AWS system and get familiar with big data programing.
+This project made to know better AWS system and get familiar disturbted file system such as Hadoop.